-- 57. The Project Quality Plan shall include inspection and test plans detailing witness points covering at least the following aspects of the works.
-Witness points shall be signed off by the site foreman or other nominated to do so in the Project Quality Plan: - installation of erosion and sediment control devices - culvert location and installation including preparation of base, bedding and backfill - earthworks including longitudinal drainage and subgrade preparation, prior to placement of pavement materials - pavement materials and construction - bitumen sealing where applicable - fencing, signs, guideposts and markings installation (if applicable) - Final inspection of completed works
+- 44. A Project Quality Plan shall include inspection and test plans detailing witness points covering at least the following aspects of the works.
+Witness points shall be signed off by the site foreman or other nominated to do so in the Project Quality Plan: - a. installation of erosion and sediment control devices - b. culvert location and installation including preparation of base, bedding and backfill - c. earthworks including longitudinal drainage and subgrade preparation, prior to placement of pavement materials - d. pavement materials and construction - e. bitumen sealing where applicable - f. fencing, signs, guideposts and markings installation (if applicable) - g.
+Final inspection of completed works

-Release of the above hold points prior to commencement of the next stage of the works will require that the work be acceptable on the basis of visual inspection by the Principal Certifying Authority and satisfactory test results supplied by the applicant's Project Superintendent.
+Release of the above hold points prior to commencement of the next stage of the works will require that the work be acceptable on the basis of visual inspection by the Principal Certifying Authority and satisfactory test results supplied by the proponent's Project Superintendent.